-These Healthy Blueberry Muffins are loaded with rolled oats and whole-grain flour for a muffin that is super healthy and delicious!
-They are a great snack to pack for traveling and work well as a breakfast on-the-go.
-Easily made ahead and frozen, too!
+These Healthy Blueberry Oatmeal Muffins are loaded with rolled oats and whole-grain flour for a muffin that is super healthy and delicious!
+They are a great snack to pack for travelling and work well as a breakfast on the go.
+Easy to make ahead freeze well too!

 These muffins are also dairy-free and can easily be made gluten-free using a 1-1 gluten-free flour blend.
 I do my best to make most of my recipes dairy-free and gluten-free, especially when baking.
 See my Lemon Poppyseed Muffins and Chocolate Chip Zucchini Bread recipes for proof!

 - Made with whole grains-these muffins are made with whole-grain flour and whole rolled oats